The Gymnosperm Database

 Ethnobotany

 This species has been useful in dendrochronology.
-As of February 1999, there were about 25 published studies dating as far back as 1923.
-The great majority of these studies have examined climate or some factor closely related to climate, such as timberline fluctuation or glacier expansion.
+As of 2024, there have been about 45 published studies dating as far back as 1923.
+The great majority of these studies examined climate or some factor closely related to climate, such as timberline fluctuation or glacier expansion; other studies have examined forest age structure and various ecological settings.
 The utility of the species for climate studies is due to its occurrence at the alpine timberline and its strong interaction with snowpack accumulation.
 For instance, it is by now generally accepted that widespread invasion of subalpine meadows in the Pacific Northwest happened during the 1930s and 1940s in response to a prolonged episode of reduced winter snowpacks (Franklin 1988).
 Graumlich and Brubaker (1986) looked at the relationship between climate and ring width for some stands in the Cascade Range of WA, and I did some (unpublished) exploratory studies focusing on population age structures and competitive interactions in subalpine parklands of the Cascade Range of BC, WA and OR.

 Observations